emard/pytorch-cnn-example/README.md

 Use script "tools/split-image.sh bigimage.jpg".
 Split tiles will be in "/tmp/airvoid" directory.

-Choos tile of interested and open it with gimp.
+Choose tile of interested and open it with gimp.
 Create 3 additional layers:
-"black", "green", "red". "green" and "red" create filled with transparent background, "black" with black (non-transparent) background.
-Black is required, if black layer is missing, pixels erased with "rubber" tools will look transparent (inivisible) but still will be exported (confusing and not wanted feature here).
+"black", "red", "green".
+Create "red" and "green" filled with transparent background, "black" filled with non-transparent black (background).
+Black is required.
+If black layer is missing, otherwise a "bug" will appear.
+Pixels erased with "rubber" tools will look transparent (invisible) to user but they will be exported as gray instead of black.

 Layers should be ordered like this:

     enable  color  name     background
     ------  -----  ----     ----------
+    [x]     green  1_stone  transparent
     [x]     red    2_void   transparent
-    [x]     green  1_stone  transparent
     [x]            image to be annotated
     [x]     black  0        black